Interconnectivity¶

 Warning

 The semantics of connection updates are subtle and might produce surprising results if handled carelessly.
 In particular, spikes in-flight over a connection will always be delivered, even if the connection has been deleted before the time of delivery has passed (= t_emitted + connection_delay).
 As Arbor’s connection model joins processes on the axon, the synaptic cleft, and the receiving synapse into a simple pair (weight, delay) it is unclear ‘where’ the action potential is located at the time of deletion relative to the locus of disconnection.
 Thus, it was decided to deliver spike events regardless.
-This is will not cause issues when the transition is slow and smooth, ie weights decays over time towards a small value and then the connection is removed.
+This will not cause issues when the transition is slow and smooth, i.e., weights decay over time towards a small value and then the connection is removed.
 However, drastic and/or frequent changes across busy synapses might cause unexpected behaviour.

 Note

-Arbor uses a lazily constructed network (from the recipe
+Arbor uses a lazily constructed network (from the recipe callbacks) for

-can lead to prohibitively large memory footprints.
+recipe can lead to prohibitively large memory footprints.
 Keep this in

 mind when designing your connectivity and heed the consequences of doing I/O